Azure/terraform-azurerm-avm-res-dataprotection-backupvault/examples/postgres_flexible_backup/README.md

 <!-- BEGIN_TF_DOCS -->
-# Blob Backup Storage Example
+# PostgreSQL Flexible Server Backup Example

-This example demonstrates how to deploy the `azurerm_data_protection_backup_vault` module with a blob backup instance, backup policy, and storage account for a comprehensive data protection solution.
+This example demonstrates how to deploy the `azurerm_data_protection_backup_vault` module with a PostgreSQL Flexible Server backup instance and backup policy for a comprehensive data protection solution.
+The example includes configuration of backup retention policies and scheduled backups for your PostgreSQL Flexible Server databases.

 ```hcl
 terraform {